jezhumble/lapm/syllabus.md

 * [The History of Lean Software Development](http://www.informit.com/articles/article.aspx?p=664147) by Mary and Tom Poppendieck.
 * [The New Methodology](http://www.martinfowler.com/articles/newMethodology.html) by Martin Fowler

-## Week 2.
+## Unit 2.
 Economic Frameworks for Portfolio and Product Management.

 This class presents the idea of using economic frameworks for portfolio and project management.
 We’ll begin with an overview of the three horizons model, and discuss the economic models that are suitable in each horizon.
 We’ll then discuss and experiment with economic tools that can be applied in each horizon, including the Value of Information, Monte Carlo and Cost of Delay.